leejoonli/code-every-day/log.md

 ## Thoughts

 Deployed database to heroku and updated portfolio to match.
 Running into an error with the API exercise.
 Will look into tomorrow.

+# Day 104 (5/19/2022)

+## C#, Django Database Documentation

+Worked on API with C# and .NET Core, updated Python PostgreSQL database 1 README.md.

+## Thoughts

+Able to solve the API error.
+Continued with the walkthrough in the Microsoft documentation.
+Not complete yet.